obonaventure/cnp3/book/transport/principles.rst

 ..
-   sidebar:: Random errors versus malicious modifications The protocols of the transport layer are designed to recover from the random errors and losses that may occur in the underlying layers.
+   note:: Random errors versus malicious modifications The protocols of the transport layer are designed to recover from the random errors and losses that may occur in the underlying layers.
 There random errors are caused by see [SPMR09]_ for how to recompute a CRC
    Checksums and CRCs should not be confused with hash functions such as MD5 defined in :rfc:`1321` or `SHA-1 <http://www.itl.nist.gov/fipspubs/fip180-1.htm>`_ .